QubesOS/qubes-doc/VerifyingSignatures.md

 gpg --recv-keys 0x36879494
 ```

-(You can use other key server than `pgp.mit.edu`, which is just an example)

 For additional security we also publish the the Master Key's fingerprint here in this document:

 ``` {.wiki}